dxw/dxw-members-only/README.md

-# new-members-only
+# dxw-members-only

-WordPress plugin that blocks access to site when user is not logged in.
-Allows for whitelisting of certain content and certain IP addresses.
+This plug-in allows site admins to make their site visible only to users who are logged in.
+It also provides options to make selected URIs publicly available, and to whitelist selected IPs so that they are not required to log in to view protected content.

 ## Usage

-1. Install the plugin: cd wp-content/plugins && git clone https://github.com/dxw/new-members-only.git
+1. Install and enable the plugin
-2. Enable the plugin
+2. Visit Settings > dxw Members Only
-3. Visit Settings > New Members Only
+3. Add URIs to the content whitelist.
+These URIs will be viewable by all users.
-4. Add URLs to the whitelist
+4. Add IP addresses or CIDR ranges to the IP whitelist (only IPv4 is supported at the moment) (e.g. 192.168.1.1 or 192.168.1.1/24)
-5. Add IP addresses to the whitelist or CIDR ranges (i.e. `192.168.1.1` or `192.168.1.1/24` or `2001:db8::/64`)
+5. Choose locations to redirect visitors to (usually /wp-login.php?redirect\_to=%return\_path%)
-6. Choose locations to redirect visitors to (usually /wp-login.php?redirect\_to=%return\_path%)
+6. Set max age for the cache-control header that will be served to any users who try to access restricted content when not logged in